marsbar-toolbox/marsbar/doc/source/tutorial/gettingstarted.rst

 ``run_preprocess``.
 This little script will smooth the images by 8mm FWHM, and run SPM models for each run.

 Now start MarsBaR.
-If you have put or linked MarsBaR into your SPM toolbox directory then you can start MarsBaR from the SPM interface.
-Click Toolboxes... and then marsbar.
+First, make sure the MarsBaR directory is on the Matlab path.
+If you are using the GUI to add marsbar to the path, add only the path containing ``marsbar.m``, but *not* the subdirectories in this directory.

-Otherwise, make sure the MarsBaR directory is on the Matlab path, and run the command marsbar from the Matlab ``>>`` prompt.
+Next, run the command ``marsbar`` from the Matlab ``>>`` prompt.

 .. include:: ../links_names.txt